The prices in this guide are accurate as of 2024*

 Prices rise the more south you live in the UK, with London having the most expensive rates.
 The scope of your project will also influence how much you end up spending, alongside a range of other factors, like whether you want a single-storey extension or a conservatory.

 You will also need to think about labour prices and the cost of materials.
-Keep in mind that the prices in this guide do not include VAT and will always clarify where a sum includes cost of labour and materials, and where the price is referring to them separately.
+Keep in mind that the prices in this guide include VAT.

 Five reasons to get a home extension: